 Recognition program: a program which provides awards or other acknowledgement to employees based on performance or personal achievement.

-Recognized service date: the date reflecting an employee’s time in state service, with appropriate adjustment, to determine the employee’s vacation accrual rate.
+.

 Recruitment: a process to solicit a pool of qualified applicants for hiring consideration.

 Red circle: a procedure in which an employee’s previous rate of pay above the top step of a new salary range is retained upon downward reclassification or reallocation, provided the employee remains in the reclassified or reallocated position until the rate is equal to or exceeded by the top step of the new salary range.
 A red-circled salary does not receive cost of living increases.